efeperro/SpotifyWrapped/README.md

 ### Query Implementations

 1. **Artist Engagement Metrics**: This query calculates engagement metrics for both artists and users.
 For artists, it aggregates the total number of plays, likes, and skips for each artist.
-For users, it aggregates the total number of plays, skips, and likes for each user.
+For users, it aggregates the total number of plays and likes for each user.

 -  This query specifically demonstrates the total plays and likes, giving the artist an idea of the impact on users.
 This is a very important query due to the real analysis that artists are given regarding their listening sessions from the users interested in their music.